Compliance and enforcement

 Registered certifiers

-Once you have a Complying Development Certificate (CDC) or Construction Certificate (CC) (following the issue of development consent), you need to appoint a principal certifier before you start any building works (either Council or a private registered certifier).
+Once you have a Complying Development Certificate (CDC) or Construction Certificate (CC), you'll need to appoint a registered certifier before you start any building works.

-If you have an enquiry or complaint about building work which is being, or has been, certified by a private registered certifier, you should contact the principal certifier direct for investigation and appropriate action.
+If you have any questions or concerns about building work certified by a registered certifier, contact the certifier.

-If you have a complaint about the conduct or actions of a principal certifier, you need to contact NSW Fair Trading, who is responsible for the oversight of principal certifiers at:
+If you have a complaint about the conduct or actions of a registered certifier, you'll need to contact NSW Fair Trading:

 Compliance and enforcement

-These offences are taken seriously by Council as they can result in sub-standard construction and may have a detrimental impact upon the safety and/or amenity of occupants and nearby residents.
+We take these offences seriously as they can result in sub-standard construction.
+They can also have a major impact on the safety of occupants and nearby residents.

 How to report another person's illegal or non-complying building works